Golang Maps Tutorial

 The above program outputs,

-One important fact is that the order of the retrieval of values from a map when using for range is not guaranteed to be the same for each execution of the program.
+One important fact to note is the order of the retrieval of values from a map when using for range is not guaranteed to be the same for each execution of the program.
 It is also not the same as the order in which the elements were added to the map

 Deleting items from a map